klezVirus/SysWhispers3/README.md

 # Export NtProtectVirtualMemory and NtWriteVirtualMemory with compatibility for all versions.
 py .\syswhispers.py --functions NtProtectVirtualMemory,NtWriteVirtualMemory -o syscalls_mem

+# Export NtProtectVirtualMemory and NtWriteVirtualMemory in a standalone file (syscalls_mem.h) with compatibility for all versions.
+py .\syswhispers.py --functions NtProtectVirtualMemory,NtWriteVirtualMemory -o syscalls_mem -s
 ```

 #### SysWhispers3-only samples